New Guildford line: Guildford, Kingston and London Railway

 In 1880 a more ambitious scheme still was put forward: it was called the Guildford, Kingston and London Railway (GK&LR).
-It was to be a 25 mi line reaching Guildford from Fulham, nowadays Putney Bridge station, on the District Line, and then a terminus of the Metropolitan District Railway.
+It was to be a 25 mi line reaching Guildford from Fulham, nowadays Putney Bridge station, on the District line, and then a terminus of the Metropolitan District Railway.
 It would run via Kingston and Surbiton, with branches in the Cobham area to Ashtead and to Bookham.
 The branches brought the total proposed extent to 31 mi.
 The scheme must obviously have had the connivance of the Metropolitan District Railway, although that company denied direct involvement.

 The GK&LR was to have its own Surbiton station alongside the LSWR station, but also make a connection to the LSWR there.
 It hoped to have running powers back along the Metropolitan District Railway to South Kensington, High Street Kensington, and Addison Road (later renamed Kensington Olympia).
 The plan was to extend existing MDR passenger train services to Guildford.
 At Guildford it would have an independent station, but the line would continue into the LSWR station, and have running powers to Peasmarsh Junction, where it could connect to the LBSCR to Horsham.
-Moreover it would have a spur towards Ash, on the LSWR Aldershot line, giving connection to the South Eastern Railway line to Reading.
-Obviously the LSWR objected strongly to these proposals, and in defence it proposed its own line from Hampton Court Junction to Guildford.
+Moreover it would have a spur towards Ash on the South Eastern Railway line to Reading, with potential access to the LSWR Alton line.
+The LSWR objected strongly to these proposals, and in defence it proposed its own line from Hampton Court Junction to Guildford.